 Is there anything else you’d like to share with community members and potential donors?

-Ray Caraway and his Foundation colleagues are an exceptional group of individuals devoted to serving the community and helping all of us who are members of the Community Foundation family meet our goals.
+The Foundation staff are an exceptional group of individuals devoted to serving the community and helping all of us who are members of the Community Foundation family meet our goals.

 The Enander Family Foundation Fund

 Written by Paul Harter, President of Aqua Hot Heating Systems, Inc. and member of the Enander Family Foundation Fund Committee

 Harold “Hap” Enander, pictured at left with his wife, Sue, had a very unique reputation.
 People who knew him agree that he was a jokester who loved to kid around, be ornery, and keep people on their toes.
 But he was also giving.
 His friends and acquaintances still tell stories of his generosity and speak of how loving and caring he was toward all those around him.

 A self-made man, Hap founded the manufacturing business Aqua Hot Heating Systems, Inc., which grew into a successful corporation.
 His success did not come overnight, however.
 Hap came from humble beginnings and a diverse assortment of careers including farming, law enforcement, and truck driving, just to name a few.